 You must do all the following:

-- Provide a copy of CARNET or Federal Office of Road Safety import approval, and any other customs documents.
+- provide a copy of a carnet (international customs document) or Federal Office of Road Safety import approval, and any other customs documents

-Overseas vehicles in NT for longer than three months
+If the vehicle is staying in the NT longer than three months

 If you don't transfer your overseas registration to the NT after your three month stay, your vehicle may be deemed to be unregistered – even if it has current registration overseas.

-If there is a genuine reason why your vehicle will remain in the NT longer than three months, but it will be relocating within 12 months, you may apply for an unregistered vehicle exemption from the MVR.
+If there is a genuine reason why your vehicle will remain in the NT longer than three months, but it will be relocating within 12 months, contact the Motor Vehicle Registry.